vugawilliam/hand-rub-sanitizer/README.md

 **Ensure that all materials are clean.**

-1. Pour ethanol into a measuring cylinder.
+1. Pour ethanol into a measuring cylinder sure that it is nearly full.

 2. Using an alcohol meter